david-gary/onlineStoreTemplate/SRS.md

 Each group member must supply at least three functional requirements for the project.
 Each requirement should be written in the following format:

-* **ID:** A unique identifier for the requirement.
+* **REQ-1:** A unique identifier for the requirement.
 This should be a number that is unique across the entire document (something like REQ-1, REQ-2, etc. but be sure to replace the word `ID` with the unique identifier).
-  * **Description:** A short description of the requirement.
-This should be a single sentence that describes the requirement.
-Do not replace the word `Description` with the actual description.
-Put the description in the space where these instructions are written.
-Maintain that practice for all future sections.
+  * **Description:** Implementing a CI/CD pipeline using Github actions to automate testing code, and prevent errors.
-  * **Type:** The type of requirement.
-Should be either `Functional` or `Non-Functional`.
+  * **Type:** `Functional`.
-  * **Priority:** The priority of the requirement.
-This should be a number between 1 and 5, with 1 being the highest priority and 5 being the lowest priority.
+  * **Priority:** 3
-  * **Rationale:** A short description of why the requirement is important.
-This should be a single sentence that describes why the requirement is important.
+  * **Rationale:** To automate testing code, and prevents errors being pushed on to main branch.
-  * **Testing:** A short description of how the requirement can be tested.
-This should be a single sentence that describes how the requirement can be tested.
+  * **Testing:** It can be tested by Github actions and unit tests.
-* **ID:** A unique identifier for the requirement.
+* **REQ-2:** A unique identifier for the requirement.
 This should be a number that is unique across the entire document (something like REQ-1, REQ-2, etc. but be sure to replace the word `ID` with the unique identifier).
   * **Description:** A short description of the requirement.
 This should be a single sentence that describes the requirement.
   * **Type:** The type of requirement.
 Should be either `Functional` or `Non-Functional`.
   * **Priority:** The priority of the requirement.
 This should be a number between 1 and 5, with 1 being the highest priority and 5 being the lowest priority.